cloudnative-pg/cloudnative-pg/docs/src/quickstart.md

 ## Part 1 - Setup the local Kubernetes/Openshift playground

-The first part is about installing Minikube, Kind or CRC.
+The first part is about installing Minikube, Kind, or CRC.
 Please spend some time reading about the systems and decide which one to proceed with.
 After setting up one of them, please proceed with part 2.